 What Causes It?

 - Diseases, such as lupus or eczema, that also make skin sensitive to light

-- Genetic or metabolic factors (inherited diseases or conditions, such as pellagra, caused by lack of niacin, vitamin B-3)
+- Genetic or metabolic factors (inherited diseases or conditions, such as pellagra, caused by lack of niacin and vitamin B-3)

 - Diseases, such as polymorphic light eruptions, characterized by sensitivity to sunlight